What are the 10 Pharma and Med Device Companies in the USA?

 Products You Might Know: Tylenol, “Acuvue” brand contact lenses, Xarelto

-Brief History: Founded in 1886 with the initial idea that wounds should be treated and dressed using sterile equipment – today’s Johnson and Johnson is one of the world’s biggest healthcare companies.
+Brief History: Founded in 1886, Johnson and Johnson is today one of the world’s biggest healthcare companies.
 Johnson and Johnson operate three distinct divisions – medical devices, pharmaceuticals and consumer health.
-Their products are marketed in 57 countries via almost 265 operating companies – global personnel is approximately 126,000.
+Their products are marketed in 57 countries via almost 265 operating companies and their global personnel in 2019 was approximately 132,000.

 Area: Medical devices